When Will NYC Reopen? Red, Yellow & Orange Zones

 There are three phases of reopening specific to each state and city depending on the level of readiness:

-Phase 1 - minimal reopening: states and cities that meet three criteria for the first time could proceed to the initial reopening.
-All high-risk individuals should still be shelter-in-place, visits to senior care are not recommended, telework, and strict social distancing are still enforced.
-Crowd size is limited to 10 people.
+Phase 1: states and cities that meet three criteria for the first time could proceed to the initial reopening.
+All high-risk individuals should still be shelter-in-place, visits to senior care are not recommended, telework and strict social distancing are still enforced.
+The crowd size is limited to 10 people.

-Phase 2 - reopen with physical distancing: if there is no evidence of a rebound, cities could proceed to phase 2 and relax stay at home orders.
+Phase 2: if there is no evidence of a rebound, cities could proceed to phase 2 and relax stay at home orders.
 In this phase, most businesses could start to operate again with strict physical distancing protocols.
-Crowd size is limited to 50 people.
+The crowd size is limited to 50 people.

-Phase 3 - resume to normal: if there is no evidence of a rebound for the third time, vulnerable individuals could resume public interactions, and businesses could restore to a normal level of staffing.
+Phase 3: if there is no evidence of a rebound for the third time, vulnerable individuals could resume public interactions, and businesses could restore to a normal level of staffing.

 How long will each reopening phase last?

-From phase 1 to phase 3, we could expect there will be a gradual transition from strict social and physical distancing to complete normal in a period of 3-6 months contigent on whether there will be a second peak.
+From phase 1 to phase 3, we have seen a gradual transition from strict social and physical distancing to widespread mask-wearing in a period of 3-6 months contingent on whether there will be a second peak.